-The workforce survey will be conducted in 2 parts.
-A survey of organisations will collect information about the makeup of the workforce and organisational policies.
-A survey of individuals will collect information about demographics, skills and experience, learning and development opportunities, connections and collaboration, diversity and inclusion, and challenges facing the sector.
+The workforce surveys have been conducted in 2 parts.
+A survey of organisations collected information about the makeup of the workforce and organisational policies.
+The second part, a survey of individuals collected information about demographics, skills and experience, learning and development opportunities, connections and collaboration, diversity and inclusion, and challenges facing the sector.

-Participation in this survey is optional; however, providing this information will give government the best information to better understand the composition, opportunities and challenges of the RSI workforce.
-The results of the survey will support the development of potential policy changes to address challenges and promote opportunities within the RSI workforce.
-MBIE will publish the results of this survey early next year.
-The results from the survey will act as a baseline for future comparisons for policy work.
+Participation in these surveys has been optional; however, providing this information will give government the best information to better understand the composition, opportunities and challenges of the RSI workforce.
+The results of the surveys will support the development of potential policy changes to address challenges and promote opportunities within the RSI workforce.
+MBIE will publish the results of the surveys this year.
+The results from the surveys will act as a baseline for future comparisons for policy work.

-The surveys will open on Monday 15 November.
-Both surveys will run until early February 2022.
-Analysis of the results will be released early next year.
+The surveys opened on Monday 15 November.
+The surveys for individuals and organisations have now closed.
+Analysis of the results will be released later this year.

-The questions for the survey of organisations and individuals have been co-designed with the support of a Technical Advisory Group comprised of human resources experts and members of the RSI sector, other government agencies and statisticians.
+The questions for the survey of organisations and individuals were co-designed with the support of a Technical Advisory Group comprised of human resources experts and members of the RSI sector, other government agencies and statisticians.

-The survey of individuals is being conducted with the support of an independent provider whose role includes collecting and analysing the information.
+The survey of individuals was conducted with the support of an independent provider whose role includes collecting and analysing the information.

-The survey of individuals will be publicised through the media and be distributed to the workforce through peak bodies and key organisations, including universities, Te Pūkenga, wānanga, Crown Research Institutes, independent research organisations and business performing research and development activities.
-All responses are anonymous and will be stored securely.
-Data will only be accessible to the project team.
+The survey of individuals was publicised through the media and distributed to the workforce through peak bodies and key organisations, including universities, Te Pūkenga, wānanga, Crown Research Institutes, independent research organisations and business performing research and development activities.
+All responses are anonymous and are stored securely.
+Data is only accessible to the project team for analytical purposes.